sebastianselander/brainlette/compiler/doc/doc.md

 which is the file containing LLVM-Ir code and, an executable which matches the name of the file compiled which is an executable compiled by clang.

+The compiler comes with one optional argument `[-n|--normal]` which, if used, displays eventual front end errors in a pretty way.

 ## Javalette specification

 The following is a rough BNF spec of our compiler.
 Do note that it is not valid